 April 20, 2011 -- The UH community has a unique opportunity to evaluate their perceptions and redefine gender roles as the "Love Makes a Family" exhibit makes a stop in the city today until May 4 on the third floor of the M.D.
 Anderson Memorial Library.

-September 3, 2010 -- The University of Houston's Lesbian, Gay, Bisexual, Transgender (LGBT) Resource Center announces the continuation of its "Cougar Ally Training" (CAT) for faculty and staff on Friday, September 24 and Thursday, November 4.
-Participants receive a "Cougar Ally" placard to display as a visible statement of support of the LGBT community.
+September 3, 2010 -- The University of Houston's Lesbian, Gay, Bisexual, Transgender (LGBTQ) Resource Center announces the continuation of its "Cougar Ally Training" (CAT) for faculty and staff on Friday, September 24 and Thursday, November 4.
+Participants receive a "Cougar Ally" placard to display as a visible statement of support of the LGBTQ community.

 October 11, 2010 -- The Lesbian Gay Bisexual Transgender Resource Center will be celebrating National Coming Out Day today by hosting a Cougar Ally Mixer.